mahe1301/djangoAPI/README.md

 ]
 ```

-4.Add the application's urls to your urlconf
+4. Add the application's urls to your urlconf

 ```shell
 from django.urls import path